system76/tech-docs/src/models/darp7/internal-overview.md

 ![Internal Components](./img/components-highlighted.jpg)

-- RAM slots are highlighted in dark green
+- RAM slots are highlighted in purple
-- M.2 SSD is highlighted in purple
 - Wireless card is highlighted in yellow
-- CMOS battery connector is highlighted in pink
-- CMOS battery is highlighted in white
 - Fan/heatsink module is highlighted in navy
-- Fan connector is highlighted in light red
+- Fan connector is highlighted in white
 - Webcam/microphone connector is highlighted in orange
+- M.2 SSDs are highlighted in dark green
+- CMOS battery connector is highlighted in pink
+- Main battery connector is highlighted in cyan
 - LCD panel connector is highlighted in light green
-- Main battery connector is highlighted in cyan
-- Main battery is highlighted in brown
-- Speaker connectors are highlighted in maroon
+- Speaker connectors are highlighted in brown
-- Speakers are highlighted in olive
-- Touchpad connector is underneath the battery, highlighted in dashed red
+- Touchpad connector is highlighted in light red
-- Touchpad button connector is highlighted in dashed green
-- Front LED connector is highlighted in dashed yellow
+- Lid switch/sensor connector is highlighted in olive

 ## Under-keyboard components and connectors: